Szymon-Michalak/iOS-Resources/docs/resourcesDocs/books/HackingWithIOS-UIKit.md

 ---
-title: "Hacking with iOS: UIKit Edition"
+title: "📗 Hacking with iOS: UIKit Edition"
 description: A hands-on guide to learning iOS app development using the UIKit framework.
 This book covers a series of real-world projects that teach Swift programming and iOS development through practical, step-by-step tutorials.

-sidebar_label:  Hacking with iOS (UIKit)
+sidebar_label: 📗 Hacking with iOS (UIKit)
 ---

 A hands-on guide to learning iOS app development using the UIKit framework.
 This book covers a series of real-world projects that teach Swift programming and iOS development through practical, step-by-step tutorials.